dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 Accelerator

-The letter underlined in the control’s caption.
+The letter underlined in the control's caption.
 The user presses this key in conjunction with the Alt key to select the control.

 AutoSize